Crossbow-js/crossbow.github.io/_src/docs/other-ways-of-defining-tasks.md

 Part of the strong composition story is the ability to combine tasks in ways you never thought possible before.
-Want to run a shell script, followed by an inline gulp-plugin, followed by a plain Javascript file located in a file somewhere?
+Want to run a shell script, followed by an inline gulp-plugin, followed by a plain Javascript function located in a file somewhere?
 No problem!
 Crossbow ultimately thinks of every supported task type as simply another function call.

 ### External files.